-Consult a counselor to help you stop beating yourself up.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you stop beating yourself up.
+Simply click here to connect with one via BetterHelp.com.

 We are often our own worse critics, especially when dealing with mental health issues or if we don’t have a good relationship with ourselves.